 - tryitonline has an online Gnuplot repl

 - See also: c, linux, unix, svg, latex, lua, maxima, octave, perl, perl-data-language, python, sagemath, julia, java, ruby, ch, haskell, smalltalk, squeak, matplotlib

-- I have 44 facts about Gnuplot. what would you like to know? email me and let me know how I can help.
+- Have a question about Gnuplot not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: